joselazovargas/joselazovargas/README.md

 - 👋 Hi, I’m @joselazovargas
-- 👀 I’m interested in Web Dev, Hacking, DIY, Games and Yoga.
+- 👀 I’m interested in Web Dev.
-- 🌱 I’m currently learning, yeap.
 - 💞️ I’m looking to collaborate on automation projects.

 <!---